 School of Arts & Sciences

 We challenge our students to develop the skills of analysis and communication that will enable them to perceive pattern in complexity, render reasoned judgments, make wise choices under conditions of uncertainty, and join with others in the pursuit of common endeavors.
-They should, for example, be able to write and speak effectively as well as to analyze quantitative data and to use another people’s language as one means of access to the diversity of contemporary and historical culture.
+They should, for example, be able to write and speak effectively and to use another people’s language as one means of access to the diversity of contemporary and historical culture.